MAIF/otoroshi/manual/next/docs/entities/routes.md

 - **Per-plugin debug**: enable `debug: true` on a single plugin slot to get detailed execution info for that plugin only, without turning on `debug_flow` for the entire route.
 - **Listener binding**: a plugin can be restricted to specific [HTTP listeners](./http-listeners.md) via `bound_listeners`.
 - **Enable/disable**: toggle a plugin with `enabled: true/false` without removing it from the configuration.
+- **Per-consumer plugins**: a call identified as the consumer of an [API plan](./apis.mdx#plan-plugins), or made with an [API key carrying its own chain](./apikeys.mdx#plugin-flow), goes through those plugins on top of the ones listed here.
+See [API consumers and plugin flows](../topics/api-consumers.md).

 For the full list of available plugins, see [built-in plugins](../plugins/built-in-plugins.mdx).